SamJPick/sam-password/README.md

 # sam-password
 A Bash-based password manager for Linux that uses (a bad implementation of) AES-128 for encryption.
 Generates encrypted passwords based on (less secure) user passwords, and permanently stores nothing but encryption keys.
-Thus, one or more passwords that are easy to remember can be used to generate far stronger passwords for many different sites, but neither the user's nor the final passwords will need to be stored on the user's device.
-The user will need to clear their clipboard after using passwords, as `sam-password` uses `xsel` to copy passwords to the clipboard so that they never appear on-screen.
+Thus, one or more passwords that are easy to remember can be used to generate far stronger passwords for many different sites, but neither the user's nor the encrypted passwords will need to be stored on the user's device.
+The user will need to clear their clipboard after using passwords, however, as `sam-password` uses `xsel` to copy passwords to the clipboard so that they never appear on-screen.
 # Setup
 1. Install `xsel` with the package manager of your choice.
 2. Download this repository as a zip file, then unzip it.